Challenges to Cannabis Cultivation

 This is also where mixed light greenhouses don’t hold up.
-These facilities require the use of polycarbonate plastics to allow adequate light to permeate, but also allows through the UV and IR, which leads to heat build-up that can harm plants and promote the growth of molds and mildews.
-Cannabis plants are highly sensitive and require an optimal environment for growth, so the ability to carefully control climate and humidity are essential.
+These facilities require the use of polycarbonate plastics to allow adequate light to penetrate, but these panels also allow through the UV and IR, which remains trapped within the greenhouse and leads to heat build-up that can harm plants and promote the growth of molds and mildews.
+Cannabis plants are highly sensitive and require an optimal environment for growth, so careful climate control is essential.

 How SunGrown Zero solves these design flaws

-At SunGrown Zero, we know harnessing the power of the sun, combined with strategic technological investments, provides a better crop at a lower overhead, and ultimately costs you less to maintain in the long run.
-That's not even to mention a reduced environmental footprint.
+At SunGrown Zero, we know harnessing the power of the sun, combined with strategic technological investments, provides a better crop at a lower overhead.
+Ultimately, this costs you less to maintain in the long run and reduces your environmental footprint.